MicrosoftCloudEssentials-LearningHub/SAP-integration-AzLogicApps/README.md

 > [!NOTE]
 > When implementing SAP integration with Azure Logic Apps, understanding the difference between stateful and stateless modes is crucial, particularly for handling session cookies and maintaining state between requests.

+> Logic Apps `doesn't maintain a cookie jar or session state between HTTP actions`.
+When extracting cookies from SAP responses, `Logic Apps may modify the format` in ways that cause authentication failures (403 Forbidden) in subsequent requests to SAP systems, which are `very particular about cookie formats`.

 <details>
 <summary><b>Stateful mode</b> (Click to expand)</summary>